code-kern-ai/bricks/CONTRIBUTING.md

 return {"labels": ["label-name-here", span.start, span.end]}
 ```

-The output that is returned in the function of the source code in `code_snippet.md` should be usable in refinery.
+The output of the function in `code_snippet.md` should be usable in refinery.
 To label individual tokens, please use `yield` instead of `return`.
 Similar to this:
 ```python
 ...
 yield "label-name-here", span.start, span.end